AJAIN47/xmysql-api-demo/README.md

 GET http://localhost:3000/api/products/:id - Retrieve a product by its ID

 **Screenshots**
-Since XMysql doesn’t generate separate code files, I have included three screenshots to document the process:
+Since XMysql doesn’t generate separate code files, I have included below mentioned screenshots to document the process:

 **Screenshot of XMysql Command Execution:** Shows how I started the XMysql server.
 **Screenshot of Available API Endpoints:** Lists the generated API routes.